 Kittens are usually desexed prior to going to their new home.
 This is because responsible breeders will only sell entire kittens to other registered breeders.
 If you do want a kitten to breed with, you should state this when you make contact with the breeder.

 Devon Rexes can produce more ear wax than other breeds which may require cleaning.
 Their coats are more prone to picking up dirt, so bathing may be needed.

 Due to their trusting nature and thin coat, Devon Rexes should be kept indoors, preferably with access to an outdoor enclosure.

-As with all cats, a Devon’s teeth will need to be looked after to prevent the build up of tartar.
-This can be achieved with a cat toothbrush and toothpaste and/or by feeding your Devon raw chicken necks or
+As with all cats, a Devon’s teeth will need to be looked after to prevent the build-up of tartar.
+This can be achieved with a cat toothbrush and toothpaste and/or by feeding your Devon raw chicken necks or chunks of beef.

 Active households.
 Devons thrive on company and can become destructive if left for long periods on their own.
 They get along with other family pets including dogs and are great with children.
 Because of their high activity levels, they are not recommended for people who want a quiet and docile cat.

 In truth, a rex cat is no different from any other cat and produces allergen like all other cats.
 They are not hypoallergenic by any means, as claimed by some.

 Then why do some people seem to have no allergic reaction to rex cats?
 There is no simple answer to this question at this time, and more research is required to get the answers needed.
 One possible hypothesis is that as rex cats have less hair to shed, they simply deposit less allergen-laced hair around the home.
 But, whatever the reasons some allergic people seem to tolerate them.